BlueCJIOH/ntfy-pub-sub-service/README.md

 # ntfy-pub-sub-service

 This repository shows a minimal local setup of the [ntfy](https://github.com/binwiederhier/ntfy/tree/main) server and a small Python backend script that publishes a message to a topic.
-You can subscribe to the same topic from the official ntfy mobile app to verify push notifications.
+You can subscribe to the same topic from the official ntfy mobile app or from the included Flutter client to verify the notifications.

 ## Services